Leicester scheme for the admission arrangements for pupils to schools 2022/23

 4.2 The respective admission authorities will apply their published admission criteria to all applicants.
 Where a preference meets the criteria for a school the child becomes eligible for a provisional offer, subject to admission limits.

-(b) inform other relevant LAs of those provisional offers.
+- inform other relevant local authorities of those provisional offers.

 4.5 Where Leicester City Council cannot make a single offer for any of the preferences expressed by a parent resident in Leicester, a place will be allocated to the child at the nearest Leicester school, starting with their catchment area school if this has available places.